coecms/coecms.github.io/posts/2024-06-05-mixing-python-envs.md

 package also has an extensive list of dependencies, most of which are available in the `conda/analysis3` environment, so using the `analysis3` environment as a base will save quite a lot of disk space.

-You may be tempted to load the `conda/analysis3` environment and `pip install --user` the xWMB package.
+The simplest approach is to load the `conda/analysis3` environment and `pip install --user` the xWMB package.
 <terminal-window typingDelay=30 lineDelay=200>
     <terminal-line data="input">module use /g/data/hh5/public/modules</terminal-line>
     <terminal-line data="input">module load conda/analysis3</terminal-line>